Unambiguous Buchi is weak: Basic notions

 We say that a run $\rho$ \emph{starts} from the state $\rho(\epsilon)$.
-The \emph{language recognised} by the given automaton (denoted $\lang(\aut{A})$) is the set of all trees $t$ such that there is an accepting run $\rho$ of $\aut{A}$ on $t$ starting from $q_0$.
+A run $\rho$ is \emph{accepting} if it is parity-accepting and starts from $q_\init$.
+The \emph{language recognised} by $\Aa$ (denoted $\lang(\Aa)$) is the set of all trees $t$ such that there is an accepting run $\rho$ of $\aut{A}$ on $t$.

-A non-deterministic automaton $\aut{A}$ is \emph{unambiguous} if for every tree $t$ there is at most one accepting run $\rho$ of $\aut{A}$ on $t$ starting from $q_0$.
+A non-deterministic automaton $\aut{A}$ is \emph{unambiguous} if for every tree $t$ there is at most one accepting run of $\Aa$ on $t$.